nnn

 In order to come up with creative recipe ideas, ingredient pairings, and cooking tips, we create some of our content with the assistance of customized AI tools alongside our own kitchen testing and editorial review.
 All images are human photographed.
 As an Amazon Associate we earn from qualifying purchases.

-This dish is the same as Crack Barrel’s version.
-It has soft and creamy potatoes, and the other ingredients add saltiness and savory flavor to the whole dish.
-The top has a perfect golden brown color to it and gives the smell that the casserole is all together.
+This dish is identical to the one from Crack Barrel.
+The potatoes are soft and creamy while the ingredients also provide a nice salty and savory flavor to the dish.
+Its top is a perfect golden brown which adds to the aroma that the casserole is fully complete!

-With all the chaos everywhere, this recipe will help you to feel some warmth and comfort in the kitchen.
-It will especially help if everything is already a mess.
+If things are chaotic all around you, this recipe will give you some warmth and comfort in the kitchen.
+Especially if everything is a mess, this recipe will help you.

 At a Glance

-• Creamy copycat Cracker Barrel hashbrown casserole, stripped to the basics: A baked casserole of shredded hashbrowns folded into a creamy, cheesy base with a buttery, lightly crisp top.
+• Creamy copycat Cracker Barrel hashbrown casserole, stripped to the basics A creamy and cheesy base with a top that is lightly crisp and buttery, and shredded hashbrowns folded into the base and then baked.

 Ingredients

-This recipe includes very specific details, starting with the texture of the potatoes, which have to be tender and not watery.
-The sauce must be creamy and not runny.
-The cheese must be melted into the sauce, and not in clumps.
-The instructions are very specific, but they are important.
+This recipe gives you very specific details to follow.
+First, the potatoes must be tender but not mushy.
+The sauce can’t be runny, it must be creamy.
+The cheese should be melted and incorporated into the sauce, not in clumps.
+These instructions are very specific for the best outcome.

-• Frozen shredded hashbrowns: Use the standard bagged, shredded style.
-Thaw completely and squeeze out excess moisture so the casserole bakes creamy, not soupy.
+• Frozen shredded hashbrowns: Use the standard bagged and shredded style.
+Thaw completely and squeeze out any excess moisture so that the casserole bakes creamy and not soupy.

-• Sour cream: This gives the signature tang and plush texture.
-Full-fat is the vibe; low-fat can thin out and separate a bit.
+• Sour cream: This creates the signature tang and plush texture.
+Doctoring up the vibes with full-fat options is best; low fat can thin out and separate a bit.

 • Cream of chicken soup: The classic binder.
-It’s nostalgic, yes, but also structurally useful.
+It’s nostalgic but also functionally useful.

-• Onion: Finely chopped, or swap in onion powder if you’re feeding onion-skeptics.
-I like real onion for the mild sweetness.
+• Onion: Finely chopped onions can be added or substituted with onion powder if there are onion skeptics in the group.
+I personally like real onion for the mild sweetness.

-• Salt and black pepper: Season enough to wake up the potatoes and dairy.
+• Salt and black pepper: It’s time to wake the potatoes and the dairy up!

 Master Ratio (Easy to Scale)